-Both healthcare providers and healthcare payers are poised to drastically increase the deployment of digital transformation projects and initiatives in 2017 in the US.
+Both healthcare providers and healthcare payers are poised to drastically increase the deployment of digital transformation projects and initiatives in the US.

 According to an IDC survey, released in February 2017, only 10 percent of hospitals, other healthcare providers and payers are currently effectively executing healthcare digital transformation initiatives.

 Yet, by next year, 42 percent of providers and 58 percent of payers will be in digital transformation deployments.
-In other words: the US healthcare sector will see some significant changes becoming reality in 2017.
+In other words: the US healthcare sector will see some significant changes becoming reality.

 Healthcare IT investments by healthcare payers and providers